paulcham/detect_autoplay_modernizr_2/readme.md

-Detect_autoplay.js for Modernizr 2
+video-autoplay.js (for Modernizr 2)
 =========

-This is simply a version of detect_autoplay.js that can be used as a Modernizr 2 test (Modernizr 3 already has a test for [autoplay](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/video/autoplay.js)).
+This is simply a version of [detect_autoplay.js](https://github.com/knoxmodernmedia/detect_autoplay) that can be used as a Modernizr 2 test (Modernizr 3 already has a test for [autoplay](https://github.com/Modernizr/Modernizr/blob/master/feature-detects/video/autoplay.js)).

 That's it.
-Thanks to the original [author](https://github.com/knoxmodernmedia/detect_autoplay) for all the real work - I just wrapped it up for Modernizr 2.
+Thanks to the original author for all the real work - I just wrapped it up for Modernizr 2.

 License